31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Most shoppers get just 2 days of Black Friday deals, but Swoveralls gives VIPs the full experience early, and that too, twice.
 They unlock their exact Black Friday sale (with bonus perks) for 3 days on Halloween:

-Ensure your actual Black Friday email copy lets VIP shoppers know that the deal for them is simply better than the standard Black Friday deal – or else, you risk losing trust.
-For example, Swoveralls doesn’t offer cashback on standard orders, and the limited-time early access is a perk itself.
+Ensure your actual Black Friday email copy lets VIP shoppers know their deal is simply better than the standard Black Friday deal – or else, you risk losing trust.

-Key takeaway from this pre-Black Friday email:
+Key takeaways from this pre-Black Friday email:

 Thanksgiving always falls right before Black Friday – so take a cue from Crate and Barrel: use your Thanksgiving Day email to grant early access to Black Friday deals, while promoting fast fulfillment options like BOPIS.